GitHub-XK/Modern-Tool-4-LA/03_Interactive_Machine.md

 Chapter 3: Interactive Machine and Sensor? / Interactive Machine & Sensitive?
 Sensor (Electronic Engineer)

-Different from the previous visualization chapter and artificial intelligence chapter (which are both belong to computer science area), this chapter will talked about machine and robots in the physical world (which is in the field of Electronic Engineer), in human scale space and how they be responsive to people and environment.
-In my childhood, every kid dream is having a robots, like Transformers.
+Different from the previous visualization chapter and artificial intelligence chapter (which are both belong to computer science area), this chapter will talk about machines and robots in the physical world (which is sort of the field of Electrical Engineer), in human scale space and how they be responsive to people and environment.
+In my childhood, every kid's dream is having a robot, like Transformers.
 They are powerful, they have intelligence and assertive.
 However, these robots are only in the movie of fiction.
 The robots we can see or have heard are the robots that could listen and speak to you, could clean your room, cook meal, or large manufacturing robots that repeating missions and producing products.
 In another word, the temporary world is build on the machines.
 They are almost everywhere in our life.

 In landscape architecture, machine could be a great element/system that revitalize/activate the space since machine has huge amount of energy and specific functions.
 The most common examples are the water features, light features, mechanical/interactive installations.
 Comparing to the traditional landscape elements like pavement, topography, plants, the elements powered by machine are more energetic, moving , living instead of static, stable, and died.
 Especially after introducing sensors and program into machine, it becomes much more responsive and interactive to the environment and people.